 Why do we go away?
 This is the question that every adventurer wrestles with at one point or another.
 Why can’t we be happy with a settled life, a quiet town, a loving partner, a stable job?
 What pushes us out the door again and again, away from home and into the punishing reality of a life “out there”?
 Makes us draw taught the sails, and point the bow towards the irresistible siren song of a distant horizon?
 What are we hoping to find?

 The world you left behind no longer seems chaotic and full of noise, but colorful and set to music.
 Life, you realize, is full of possibilities.
 It’s there for the taking, and there are no rules except that you must be willing to reap whatever it is that you sow.
-Your eyes turn once more towards civilized life and the sweet promises of building a place for yourself, shredding endless piles of junk mail, falling in love, and watching TV talent shows.
+Your eyes turn once more towards civilized life and the sweet promises of building a place for yourself, falling in love, shredding endless piles of junk mail, and watching TV talent shows.

 And so in this way adventure is partly about escaping civilized life so that you can learn to love it once again.
 It is the winter that strips away all the excess, so that spring can usher in a new bloom.
 We go, not just because adventure is out there.
 We go so that we can come back.